 Our intention is to establish a legally protected resource, as these licences act as an extension to copyright granting rights to others, enabling everybody to use and re-use Screen Tests for future screenings and creative exchange, enriching rather than depleting the public domain.

-The DVD's production was generously funded by the Arts Council England and therefore we made it available for Free under a Creative Commons: Attribution ShareAlike v2.5 License.
+The DVD's production was generously funded by the Arts Council England, it was publically funded and therefore we made it available for free under a Creative Commons: Attribution ShareAlike v2.5 License.

 Assembled from multiple source films Screen Test unfolds as series of Warhol-like screen tests.